anderly/SimpleMembership.Mvc3/README.md

 * Includes a web activator and web.config transforms that enable the SimpleMembershipProvider
 * Includes an abstraction of the WebSecurity helper (IWebSecurityService) and an implementation (WebSecurityService) to enable use with DI/IoC frameworks such as NInject, etc.
-* Includes a SimpleMembershipAccountController which can be used as a drop-in replacement for the default AccountController in new MVC projects.
-This controller uses the included WebSecurityService instead of the FormsAuthenticationService and MembershipService for authentication and membership.

 ## Usage